 Stir together the cheese and flour in a bowl.
 Make 5 mounds of cheese mixture (about 2 tablespoons each) about 4 inches apart and spread each mound into a 3-4 minch round.

 Bake until melted and golden brown, about 10 minutes.
 Cool for 2 minutes.
 Using a spatula, carefully remove each wafer from the baking sheet and float on top of the soup.

-Cook’s Notes: The soup can be made up to 1 day ahead.
-Cool, uncovered, then refrigerate, covered.
-The wafers can be made up to 2 days ahead and kept, layered between sheets of wax paper, in an airtight container.
+Note: The wafers can be made up to 2 days ahead and kept, layered between sheets of wax paper, in an airtight container.